 On the other hand, domestic service employees (including live-in employees) who have been completely relieved from duty and are able to use the time for their own purposes—to go to a movie, run a personal errand, attend a parent-teacher conference— need not be paid for this time.
-For example, a live-in care provider who assists her roommate who has a disability in the morning for three hours, then goes to class at the local university, returns home to study, watches television, and does her own laundry before assisting the roommate for two hours in the evening,

 Example: Wendy is employed as a live-in domestic service worker for Mr. White.
 Wendy and Mr. White have an agreement that she will provide assistance with toileting, bathing, dressing, preparing breakfast and transportation to Mr. White’s workplace.
 This normally takes 2.5 hours depending on traffic to Mr. White’s office.
 Mr. White is at work from 9:00 am to 4:00 pm, and Wendy is not required to remain with Mr. White.
 In fact, Wendy goes to another part-time job at the grocery store.
 At the end of Mr. White’s workday, Wendy transports Mr. White to his home, prepares dinner for him and cleans up afterward before assisting Mr. White as he retires for the evening.
 This normally takes 4 hours.
 Wendy’s compensable hours worked in this scenario are 6.5.

-Example: William lives with his cousin, Ms. Jones, who has a developmental disablility.
+Example: William lives with his cousin, Ms. Jones, who has a developmental disability.
 William is employed by a state agency to tend to her basic needs—preparing meals and feeding her, bathing, dressing, and administering medications.
 William spends 6 hours a day performing these functions and otherwise is free to leave the residence and to use the remainder of his day as he sees fit.
 William’s hours worked are the 6 hours he spends preparing meals, feeding, bathing, and administering medications to his cousin, Ms. Jones.

 An employee who travels from home to work and returns to his or her home at the end of the workday is engaged in ordinary home-to-work travel which is a normal incident of employment.
 Normal travel from home to work and return at the end of the workday is not work time.
 This is true whether the employee works at a fixed location or at a different location each day.
 For live-in domestic service employees, home-to-work travel that is typically unpaid does not apply in this case because the employee begins and ends his or her workday at the same home in which he or she resides.
 Travel that is all in a day’s work, however, is compensable hours worked.